 He covers every movie to date, including the most recent American movie, GODZILLA, KING OF THE MONSTERS.
 Though this book came out in 2017, Solomon had enough information already to cover this film, making the book seem very up-to-date.
 He definitely knows his stuff and the information is presented in a very fun way.
 He covers all movies individually as well as all of the monsters that Godzilla has fought or teamed-up with over the years.
 He also talks about the suit actors, the various men who over the years have suffered for their craft wearing these heavy latex suits with little to no sight or breathing holes.
 Ishiro Honda and Eiji Tsuburaya are also given much-deserved credit.

 For me, this was a hard book to put down.
 It’s a fast read and I never lost interest in what was being presented.
 At 358 pages this book is crammed with everything you could ever want to know about Godzilla and features many great photos.
 Though I haven’t watched these films in awhile, especially the lower-budget ones from the 70’s, this book has inspired me to bring these movies back out and enjoy them all over again (though I am planning on waiting until the Criterion Godzilla collection (GODZILLA: THE SHOWA-ERA FILMS, 1954–1975 (The Criterion Collection)) comes out at the end of October to re-watch them.

-Do yourself a favor and pick this book up.
+Do yourself a favor and pick this book up by clicking on the image below.
 Like I mentioned, it’s a fast read that is very informative and a lot of fun.
 This is one book that I will read again one day and hopefully it will inspire future Godzilla fans to go out and support these films.
 The world will definitely be a lesser place without them.